 VICTOR CASS was born in Kingsville, Texas, in 1968, but raised in his hometown of Pasadena, California.
 He received his Bachelor of Fine Arts Degree, awarded with Honors, from Art Center College of Design, Pasadena, in 1989, and his Master of Arts Degree in Military Studies-Land Warfare, from American Military University, Manassas Park, Virginia, in 1999.

-As an artist, Victor has been painting and showing his work for twenty years.
-He also teaches art, and produces and curates art shows.
+As an artist, Victor has been painting and showing his work for over twenty-five years.
+He has taught art, drawing, and painting, and has produced and curated numerous art shows.
 He received the Chief’s Special Award for Innovation in 2003, in part, for his founding of the Pasadena Police Activities League (PAL) Arts Program, where he taught art and design to at-risk youth from 2000-2003.
 He forged partnerships with various arts institutions and organizations throughout Pasadena, and the children’s artwork was displayed in numerous exhibitions at places like the Armory Northwest and Light Bringer Gallery.

 As a HOPE Team Officer, Victor used his creative talents, contacts, and his experience gleaned as the PAL Arts Coordinator, to bring the Armory Center for the Arts, Union Station Homeless Services, and the Pasadena Police Department together, to host free art classes for the homeless, which were held at the Armory Center in July-August 2007.
 Victor taught the adult classes, while Armory Center instructors taught the teens and children.
 Victor later curated the show, “Art by Families in Transition,” which opened Saturday, September 22, 2007, at the Armory Center for the Arts, in Old Pasadena.
 This show ran through November 30, 2007, which was Homeless Awareness Month.